juxor/afaq/markdown/secJ5.md

 factory inspectors, Radical publicists -- remarked upon the extent of mutual aid in the poorest districts.
-In times of emergency, unemployment, strikes, sickness, childbirth, then it was the poor who 'helped every one his neighbour.'"_ [**The Making of the English Working Class**, p.
-458, pp. 460-1 and p.
+In times of emergency, unemployment, strikes, sickness, childbirth, then it was the poor who 'helped every one his neighbour.'"_ [ **The Making of the English Working Class** , p.
+458, pp.
+460-1 and p.
 462] Sam Dolgoff gave an excellent summary of similar self-help activities by the American working class:

-> _"Long before the labour movement got corrupted and the state stepped in, the workers organised a network of co-operative institutions of all kinds: schools, summer camps for children and adults, homes for the aged, health and cultural centres, credit associations, fire, life, and health insurance, technical education, housing, etc."_ [**The American Labour Movement: A New Beginning**, p.
+> _"Long before the labour movement got corrupted and the state stepped in,
+> the workers organised a network of co-operative institutions of all kinds:
+> schools, summer camps for children and adults, homes for the aged, health
+> and cultural centres, credit associations, fire, life, and health insurance,
+> technical education, housing, etc."_ [ **The American Labour Movement: A New
+> Beginning** , p.
 74]

-Dolgoff, like all anarchists, urged workers to _"finance the establishment of independent co-operative societies of all types, which will respond adequately to their needs"_ and that such a movement _"could constitute a realistic alternative to the horrendous abuses of the 'establishment' at a fraction of the cost."_ [**Op.
-Cit.**, p.
-74 and pp. 74-75] In this way a network of self- managed, communal, welfare associations and co-operatives could be built -- paid for, run by and run for working class people.
-Such a system _"would not .
-. . become a plaything of central government financial policy."_ [Ward, **Op.
+Dolgoff, like all anarchists, urged workers to _"finance the establishment of independent co-operative societies of all types, which will respond adequately to their needs"_ and that such a movement _"could constitute a realistic alternative to the horrendous abuses of the 'establishment' at a fraction of the cost."_ [ **Op.
+Cit.** , p.
+74 and pp. 74-75] In this way a network of self-managed, communal, welfare associations and co-operatives could be built -- paid for, run by and run for working class people.
+Such a system _"would not . . . become a plaything of central government financial policy."_ [Ward, **Op.
+Cit.** , p.
-Cit.**, p.
 16] Such a network could be initially build upon, and be an aspect of, the struggles of both workers in and claimants, patients, tenants, and other users of the current welfare state.
-So a _"multiplicity of mutual aid organisations among claimants, patients, victims, represents the most potent lever for change in transforming the welfare state into a genuine welfare society, in turning community care into a caring community."_ [Ward, **Anarchy in Action**, p.
+So a _"multiplicity of mutual aid organisations among claimants, patients, victims, represents the most potent lever for change in transforming the welfare state into a genuine welfare society, in turning community care into a caring community."_ [Ward, **Anarchy in Action** , p.
 125]

 The creation of such a co-operative, community-based, welfare system will not occur over night, nor will it be easy.
 But it **is** possible, as history